Western rockhopper penguin

-The southern rockhopper penguin group (Eudyptes chrysocome), is a species of rockhopper penguin, that is sometimes considered distinct from the northern rockhopper penguin.
+The western rockhopper penguin (Eudyptes chrysocome), traditionally known as the southern rockhopper penguin, is a species of rockhopper penguin that is sometimes considered distinct from the northern rockhopper penguin.
 It occurs in subantarctic waters of the western Pacific and Indian Oceans, as well as around the southern coasts of South America.
+It was formerly considered to be conspecific with one or both of eastern rockhopper penguin (Eudyptes filholi) and northern rockhopper penguin (Eudyptes moseleyi).

 Taxonomy

-In 1743 the English naturalist George Edwards included an illustration and a description of the southern rockhopper penguin in the first volume of his A Natural History of Uncommon Birds.
+In 1743 the English naturalist George Edwards included an illustration and a description of the western rockhopper penguin in the first volume of his A Natural History of Uncommon Birds.
 Edwards based his hand-coloured etching on a preserved specimen owned by Peter Collinson.
-When in 1758 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the tenth edition, he placed the southern rockhopper penguin with the red-billed tropicbird in the genus Phaethon.
+When in 1758 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the tenth edition, he placed the western rockhopper penguin with the red-billed tropicbird in the genus Phaethon.
 Linnaeus included a brief description, coined the binomial name Phaethon demersus and cited Edwards' work.
-The use of Linnaeus' binomial name was not adopted by later ornithologists, perhaps because he had already used the specific demersa for the African penguin which he placed with the wandering albatross in the genus Diomedea.
+The use of Linnaeus' binomial name was not adopted by later ornithologists, because he had already used the specific demersa for the African penguin which he placed with the wandering albatross in the genus Diomedea.